MartinRGB/Figma_XRViewer/README.md

 #### Download(Static)
 Save images and web pages as a single inline html, which can be previewed locally and statically, but causes the file to be too large and slow to load.

+### Script function introduction (Important)

+There are three types of scripts: env/serve/run
+- env: installing the initial environment above, you need to install it once for the first time.
+- serve: placed in the upper level of the exported resources folder, after clicking it, the local machine will build a LAN server
+- run: The XR device needs to be in developer mode.
+Clicking on it will open the preview page on both the computer and the XR device.
+- **Note for Mac users:**
+  1. If the zip is not an executable file after unpacking, open a terminal and type:
+  `chomd +x <drag and drop the file into Terminal here>` to convert the file to an executable.
+  2. If a security prompt appears, right click to open the file

 ## Known issues

 ### Feedback